- Sara K Arnold

 In her open-air workshop in Mallorca’s pine forests, creator Leela Romeo breathes new life into local materials.

 For her, craftsmanship is a laboratory where she explores and reinvents the island’s resources.
-Each Desanuda Fiber Lab collection is a form of resistance and community engagement, expressing her personal emotions, often shaped by local issues, through an almost alchemical process.
+Each Desanuda Fiber Lab collection is a form of resistance and community engagement, expressing her personal emotions, often shaped by local issues, through an alchemy-like process.

 Towards a New Image of Mallorca: Between Resistance and Reinvention